CodedGrimoire/assignment-6/README.md

 5) Explain template literals in ES6.
 How are they different from string concatenation?
-    Ans:Template literals and string concatenation in ES6 differ in a way that template literals use backticks (`) instead of quotes and support string interpolation with ${expression} whereas string concatenation does it with +.
+    Ans:Template literals and string concatenation in ES6 differ in a way that template literals use backticks (`) instead of quotes and support string interpolation with ${expression} whereas string concatenation does it with +.Template literals allow multiline strings without escape characters, and can be used with tag functions but string concatenation does not provide these functionalities.